barchart/marketdata-formatters-js/README.md

 # @barchart/marketdata-utilities-js

-## JavaScript library for parsing and interpreting Barchart's DDF protocol
+A JavaScript library for parsing and interpreting Barchart's DDF protocol

 ## Deprecation

-This library is deprecated.
-It has been subsumed by [@barchart/marketdata-api-js](https://github.com/barchart/marketdata-api-js) -- as of major version 4.
+**This library is deprecated.** It has been subsumed by [@barchart/marketdata-api-js](https://github.com/barchart/marketdata-api-js) -- as of major version 4.
 Please upgrade as soon as possible.

 ### Upgrade Instructions